 Albeit close, getting from Corsica to Sardinia isn’t necessarily straightforward.
-The ferry from Corsica to Sardinia runs regularly, but the schedule changes just as regularly and it makes researching information actually frustrating.
-But don’t worry, I am here to help!
+The ferry from Corsica to Sardinia runs regularly.
+However the schedule changes just as regularly.
+This makes researching information frustrating.

-Corsica is the fourth biggest island in the Mediterranean Sea.
-It is part of France and it’s located right above Sardinia: the two islands are only 11 km apart (about 6.8 miles) in the closest part of the Bonifacio Strait (known as Bocche di Bonifacio in Italian), a tiny piece of the sea that has been a challenging area to navigate since very early in history, because of its rocky seabed and constantly strong currents.
+The two islands are only 11 km apart (about 6.8 miles) in the closest part of the Bonifacio Strait (known as Bocche di Bonifacio in Italian).
+This is a tiny piece of the sea that has been a challenging area to navigate since very early in history.
+That’s because of its rocky seabed and constantly strong currents.

 How To Get From Corsica To Sardinia